aikar/input-moment/README.md

 ## Changes in this version of input-moment
-I've added isValid support based on [https://github.com/wangzuo/input-moment/pull/17] I've also added a sideBySide boolean property to show the time picker beside the date picker I've also changed icons to use font-awesome instead of ion.
+ - Added isValid support based on [https://github.com/wangzuo/input-moment/pull/17]
+ - Added a sideBySide boolean property to show the time picker beside the date picker
+ - Changed icons to use font-awesome instead of ion.
+ - Updated lodash

 ### Installation
 ``` sh